 This report was written in conjunction with research carried out by law firm Latham & Watkins LLP, in many cases with the assistance of local counsel, looking into the legal position of child marriage and surrounding issues in 18 countries.
 The country reports look at not only the pure legal provisions relating to age of marriage, but also the extent to which they have been enforced, if at all, and the law and practice of some related issues including laws relating to bride price/dowry; statutory rape laws that are circumvented through marriage; availability of child protection services when escaping child marriage; legal requirements for registration of birth and/or marriage; and, schooling for girls.
 They also identify the intersection between child marriage and other social and legal issues, such as gender-based violence, human trafficking, exploitation, nationality, FGM, force feeding, etc.

 The picture presented by this legal research is not encouraging.
 It indicates that, once married, a girl is often trapped in a system where she is at risk of further violence and discrimination.
 What is critical are concerted efforts by governments to prevent child marriage and stop the suffering and lost potential of millions of girls around the world.

-Please add your voice to the call by signing our global petition and taking Action on our targeted country campaigns including in:
+Please add your voice to the call by taking Action on our targeted country campaigns in:

 Additional Resource: UN CEDAW and CRC Recommendations on minimum age of marriage laws around the world.